Car Park Ventilation Compliance

 Early engagement with a Fire Safety consultant will help provide appropriate recommendations for a car park design, ensuring that all regulations are met whilst rationalising design.
 This provides maximum safety and cost efficiency for the project.

-FDS Contracting are dedicated to delivering smoke ventilation excellence at every stage from design, installation and commissioning through to service and maintenance.
+FDS Contracting is dedicated to delivering smoke ventilation excellence at every stage from design, installation and commissioning through to service and maintenance.
 We are leaders because we are specialists.
 Decades of expertise and innovation allow us to recommend the best possible option and tailor the solution to the individual project.